 THE FINAL WORD

-As you read though this list, I hope you can visualize the number and variety of meals that can be made by mixing and matching the items listed in the kick-start plan.
-How about some rice, salsa and canned chicken cooked into a casserole in your cast iron skillet?
+As you read through this list, I hope you can visualize the number and variety of meals that can be made by mixing and matching the items listed in the kick-start plan.
+How about some rice, salsa, and canned chicken cooked into a casserole in your cast iron skillet?
 Or pancakes topped with canned peaches and honey?
-Then there are pinto beans, combined with rice and corn and topped with a bit of Tabasco for a fiesta-style meal.
+Then there are pinto beans, combined with rice and corn, and topped with a bit of Tabasco for a fiesta-style meal.

 Well okay, perhaps these are not gourmet delights but with the added condiments, they will taste good and be as healthy as you can expect food to be when fresh meats and produce or unavailable.

 Is this a complete list of everything you will need to be fully prepared food-wise?
 Heck no. Are the quantities adequate to feed a family for a month, three months or longer?
 Perhaps a month but not much longer.
-Truthfully, for long term storage you need more food and more variety as well as some packaging methods (Mylar bags or buckets plus oxygen absorbers) to insure that your will food stay viable and pest free for years to come.
+Truthfully, for long term storage you need more food and more variety (read about the top survival food brands here) as well as some packaging methods (Mylar bags or buckets plus oxygen absorbers) to insure that your will food stay viable and pest free for years to come.

 But for now we are more focused on either getting started our rounding out our basic survival pantry.
 And for that, these 20 items will do just fine.